mgreiler/code-review-checklist/README.md

 in place to prevent/limit/report harassment or abuse?
 - [ ] Does this change lead to an exclusion of a certain group of people or users?
+- [ ] Does this code change introduce unjust impact on people, particularly those related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, ability, and political or religious belief?
 - [ ] Does this code change introduce any algorithm, AI  or machine learning bias?
-- [ ] Does this code change introduce any
-gender/racial/political/religious/ableist bias?

 ## Testing and Testability